minus34/gnaf-loader/README.md

 * Loading only selected states: `python load-gnaf.py --states VIC TAS NT ...` Loads only the data for Victoria, Tasmania and Northern Territory

 ### Advanced
 You can load the Admin Boundaries without GNAF.
-To do this: comment out steps 1, 3 & 4 in def main.
+To do this: comment out steps 1, 3 and 4 in def main.

 Note: you can't load GNAF without the Admin Bdys due to dependencies required to split Melbourne and to fix non-boundary locality_pids on addresses.